MojoliciousDotIO/mojolicious.io/blog/2018/12/22/use-carton-for-your-mojolicious-app-deployment/index.markdown

 Combined with `--deployment` option, you can avoid querying for a database like CPAN Meta DB or downloading files from CPAN mirrors.

-You may even avoid the need to install Carton on the production server (but then you will need to add the `local` directory to `@INC` to start your application, since you can’t use `carton exec`):
+You may even avoid the need to install Carton on the production server,

     cpanm -L local --from "$PWD/vendor/cache" --installdeps --notest --quiet .

+but then you will need to add the `local/lib/perl5` directory to `@INC` to start your application, since you can’t use `carton exec`.
+You can do so using the [lib](https://metacpan.org/pod/lib) module, [PERL5LIB](https://perldoc.pl/perlrun#PERL5LIB), or [-I](https://perldoc.pl/perlrun#-Idirectory).

 ## Conclusion